 The house comprises two large comfortable sitting rooms both with wood burning stoves and a large dining room with seating for up to 14 around the room’s centrepiece mahogany dining table.
 All these rooms have spectacular views over Tobermory Bay and the Sound of Mull.

-Guests have a choice of five large double bedrooms, four with ensuite facilities and all featuring modern king size beds.
+Guests have a choice of five large double bedrooms, four with ensuite facilities and the fifth has its own separate private bathroom.
+The bedrooms feature modern Super King, king size or twin beds and therefore there is a range of sleeping options.

 Large fully fitted and well equipped bespoke kitchen with Everhot range cooker, utility room with washing and drying facilities, full central heating, WiFi throughout and private parking.